 - The address where your business office is located.
 This must be a physical business address in the U.S. and can either be a residential or commercial street address, but cannot be a PO Box.
 Banks may require you to provide proof of address to ensure that you do occupy or own the space.

 - A mailing address where all your documents, statements, and notices will be sent.
 This can be any address.

 - A valid ID of the company owners or members.

 Some of these documents may vary depending on what state you live in (or the state in which you established your business).
-Federal banking regulations require a real physical address in order to open and maintain a U.S. business bank account.
+Federal banking regulations require a real physical address to open and maintain a U.S. business bank account.
 Mailbox addresses and PO Boxes are not allowed.
 Banks will close or suspend your account if they request for proof of physical address and you are not able to provide a proper physical address.

 What Documents Are Required For Applying For a Business Bank Account?